 Is turmeric good for high blood pressure?

 Research suggests that turmeric could potentially help with high blood pressure.
-The active ingredient in turmeric, curcumin, has been found to improve endothelial function, or the health of the thin membrane that covers the inside of the heart and blood vessels.
+The active ingredient in turmeric, curcumin, has been found to improve endothelial function or the health of the thin membrane covering the heart and blood vessels.
 This membrane plays a key role in regulating blood pressure.

 Lower endothelial function is associated with aging and an increased risk of cardiovascular disease.
 Thus, anything that can improve endothelial function can potentially improve your health and lower your risk of heart disease.
 In some studies, curcumin has been shown to have similar effects to exercise and medication in improving endothelial function.